-UNIT 4 PROCESSES OR METHODS OF SOCIAL RESEARCH
+PROCESSES OR METHODS OF SOCIAL RESEARCH

 - 1.0 Introduction

-- 2.0 Objectives
+- 2.0 Intended Learning Outcomes (ILOs)

 - 3.0 Main Content

 - 3.1 Research Design

 - 3.2 Choosing a Research Topic

 - 3.3 Research Project Layout

-- 4.0 Conclusion
+- 4.0 Self-Assessment Exercise (s)

-- 5.0 Summary
+- 5.0 Conclusion

-- 6.0 Tutor-Marked Assignment
+- 6.0 Summary

-- 7.0 References/Further Reading
+- 7.0 References/Further Readings

-This unit deals with the procedure, process or method of research (project/thesis) layout which is an important aspect of academic work in which a researcher (student) is expected to display or show more initiative, originality and creativity by applying or putting into practice some of his/her past acquired knowledge.
+This unit examine the procedure, process or method of research (project/thesis) layout which is an important aspect of academic work in which a researcher (student) is expected to display or show more initiative, originality and creativity by applying or putting into practice some of his/her past acquired knowledge.
 The research (project) procedure entails looking for a reasonable and researchable topic, designing a research, stating hypothesis, enumerating the research objectives, constructing instruments, collecting data, organizing data, analyzing data and making inferences.

-Great care must therefore be taken to presenting in an acceptable form the results of an investigation which must not doubt have required enormous outlay of time, energy and financial resources.
+Great care must therefore be taken to presenting in an acceptable form the results of an investigation which must not doubt have required an enormous outlay of time, energy and financial resources.

+By the end of this unit and relevant readings, students should be able to:

-- Explain the procedure of carrying out social research - Understand how to choose a researchable topic and formulate research problems or hypothesis - Develop the aims and objectives of the research - Identify the most appropriate research instrument(s) for the work and how to collect data. - Organize and analyse data and; - Interpret data, make inference, adequately and accurately, write good recommendation and conclusion.
+Explain the procedure of carrying out social research

+Understand how to choose a researchable topic and formulate research problems or hypothesis

+Develop the aims and objectives of the research

+Identify the most appropriate research instrument(s) for the work and how to collect data.
+Organize and analyse data and;

+Interpret data, make the inferences, adequately and accurately, and write good recommendation and conclusion.